TradeStation Review

 Overview of Tradestation

-Based in Florida, TradeStation has been providing brokerage accounts and powerful software for more than 20 years to clients around the world.
-This review will assess the brokerage firm in important areas.
+Based in Florida, TradeStation has been offering brokerage accounts and powerful software for over 20 years to clients worldwide.
+This review will cover key aspects of the brokerage firm.

 Investment Lineup

-Securities (but not other products) held at TradeStation are protected by SIPC up to the standard $500,000 limit.
-TradeStation has an excess SIPC policy through Lloyd’s of London that is good for $24.5 million per customer and $300 million in aggregate.
+TradeStation holds securities (but not other products) under SIPC insurance with the standard $500,000 coverage.
+There’s also additional SIPC protection through Lloyd’s of London, providing up to $24.5 million per customer and $300 million in total.

 Minimums and Fees

-Futures and options on futures are $1.50 per contract, per side, while options are a little cheaper—just $0.60 each.
+Futures and options on futures cost $1.50 per contract per side, while options are priced at $0.60 per contract.
 Treasury trades cost $50.

-TradeStation does have a notorious $50 inactivity fee.
-It can be avoided, however, with a $2,000 account balance or an annual trade history of at least 5 transactions.
+TradeStation charges a $50 inactivity fee, which can be waived with a $2,000 balance or at least five trades per year.

-Real-time data at Level I is free for equities, futures and options on futures, indexes, and equity options.
-Other data packages could come with fees.
-These can range from $0 per month up to $131, depending on the bundle selected.
+Real-time Level I data for equities, futures, options on futures, indexes, and equity options is free.
+Additional data packages are available at monthly rates from $0 up to $131, depending on the selected bundle.

 Margin Trading